Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Experimental Setup

 \subsection{Experimental LLMs}

-Open-source LLMs have demonstrated performance on par with closed-source models like ChatGPT~\cite{ChatGPT} and GPT-4~\cite{GPT-4} for SE tasks, offering a cost-effective alternative for building MAD systems that require multiple LLM inferences with long-context prompts~\cite{imani2024context, faiz2023llmcarbon, wagner2024towards}.
-To keep our experimental costs manageable, we utilized open-source LLMs.
+Open-source LLMs have demonstrated performance on par with proprietary models like GPT-4~\cite{gpt-4o} for coding tasks, offering a cost-effective alternative for building LLM-based systems that require multiple inferences with long-context prompts~\cite{imani2024context, faiz2023llmcarbon}.
+To ensure diversity in model selection, we chose one proprietary and one open-source LLM for our experiment.
+We selected the best-performing models based on their strong instruction-following capabilities, support for large context windows, and SOTA performance in both code-related tasks and natural language understanding.
+Table~\ref{tab:task_summary} outlines the LLM models used for the four selected coding tasks in our study.

-For Code Summarization, we selected CodeLlama-Instruct-7B~\cite{CodeLlama7bInstruct}, which was also used in the SOTA technique by Sun et al.~\cite{sun2024source} and demonstrated strong performance.
-For Code Translation, since MAD relies on extensive information exchange, the underlying LLMs must support large context windows.
-We found that the LLMs used in the SOTA baseline by Pan et al.~\cite{pan2024lost} lacked sufficient context window capacity to support iterative debate (i.e., they could not sustain multiple debate rounds without exceeding context limits).
-As a result, we selected Qwen2.5-Coder~\cite{Qwen25Coder32BInstructAWQ}, known for its strong code-related performance~\cite{hui2024qwen2} and top ranking on the Hugging Face Code LLM Leaderboard~\cite{huggingfaceCodeModels}.